-The MIHMEP trains people that can make a difference in several areas – industrial and public sectors, international cooperation for developing countries, academia, and health organizations – and can substantially contribute to developing and shaping health care, thus improving patients’ access to the most irreplaceable necessity and inalienable right: health.
+The MIHMEP trains people that can make a difference in several areas – industrial and public sectors, international organisations, private foundations and non-governmental organisations involved in global health and development issues, academia, and health organizations – and can substantially contribute to developing and shaping health care, thus improving patients’ access to the most irreplaceable necessity and inalienable right: health.

 The MIHMEP combines management studies and practice with health economics, health policy, and public health, thus being the most comprehensive post-graduate program in health care.
 It’s the only Master that mixes the private (business) and public views of healthcare by offering both general overviews and in-depth specializations in different sectors: Global Health & Development; Health Care Management; Pharmaceutical & Medical Technology.